stevedonovan/gentle-intro/src/1-basics.md

 The first C program I wrote (on an DOS PC) took out the whole computer.
 Unix systems always behaved better, and only the process died with a _segfault_.
 Why is this worse than a Rust (or Go) program panicking?
-Because the panic happens when the original problem happens, not when the program has become hopelessly confused and eaten all your homework.
+Because a panic happens when the original problem happens, not when the program has become hopelessly confused and eaten all your homework.
 Panics are _memory safe_ because they happen before any illegal access to memory.
 This is a common cause of security problems in C, because all memory accesses are unsafe and a cunning attacker